 Ensure you have a comprehensive checklist for internal and external best practices for the CS team to execute.
 Some examples (just a small subset of a longer checklist):

-Every enterprise SaaS company is now struggling to have the right "Customer Success" framework in place so as to scale their business.
-The more customer-centric your business is, the lesser customer churn your business would face.
+Every enterprise Saas company is now struggling to have the right “Customer Success” framework in place so as to scale their business.
+The more customer-centric your business is, the lesser customer churn your business will face.

 So everything boils down to adopting “customer-centricity” at an organizational level if you intend to stay in business for the long run.
 If you are looking to adopt customer-centric onboarding and implementation to help your customer success team, you would want to get in touch with us!
 The information presented in this blog has been sourced from a blog authored by Rupesh Rao, which can be found at the following link.